solo-io/gloo/docs/content/support/support-ticket/attach-support-information.md

 ##### Control plane

 1. Capture the output of `glooctl check` command.
-    <br>Typically, this command will indicate any errors in the control plane components or associated resources.
+    <br>Typically, the command output indicates any errors in the control plane components or associated resources.
-    <br>An example of the result is shown below.
+    <br>An example output is shown below.
     ```
     Checking deployments...
 1 Errors!
     Checking pods...
 2 Errors!